chyr-rpg/Adaptive_DDQN_Model_MetaTrader5/README.md

 The project explores how a trading agent can learn from market experience, retain both successful and adverse trading episodes, recognise changing market regimes, and adapt future decisions through persistent memory.

-> **Research focus:** studying adaptive decision-making and reinforcement learning inside the MetaTrader 5 environment rather than building a fully unattended 24/5 trading robot.
+> **Research focus:** studying adaptive decision-making and reinforcement learning inside the MetaTrader 5 environment with automatic trading system.

 ---